0xPolygon/cdk/docs/da_integration.md

 ## Test the integration

 1. Create an E2E test that uses your protocol by following the [test/e2e/datacommittee_test.go](https://github.com/0xPolygon/cdk-validium-node/blob/develop/test/e2e/datacommittee_test.go) example.
-2. Follow the instructions on [Local Debug](local_debug.md) to run Kurtosis enviroment for local testing
+2. Follow the instructions on [Local Debug](local_debug.md) to run Kurtosis environment for local testing
 4. Deploy the new contract contract to L1 running in Kurtosis
 4. Call `setDataAvailabilityProtocol` in validium consensus contract to use the newly deployed contract.
 5. Modify the `Makefile` to be able to run your test, take the case of the DAC test as an example here